galwort/groundfloor/README.md

    <p style="margin-left: 20px;">a.
 Five skills are generated for each unique job role</p>
    <p style="margin-left: 20px;">b.
 Skill levels are randomly generated from 1 to 10 for each skill</p>
    <p style="margin-left: 20px;">c.
 A randomly generated picture is pulled from thispersondoesnotexist.com</p>
    <p style="margin-left: 20px;">d.
-A salary is generated based on the position and skill levels 🛠️</p>
+A salary is generated based on the position and skill levels</p>
    <p style="margin-left: 20px;">e.
 A personality is generated for each profile</p>

 6. **A business plan is developed**

    <p style="margin-left: 20px;">a.
-The hired employees enter a "boardroom" to discuss and develop a business plan for the company</p>
+The hired employees enter a "boardroom" to discuss and develop a business plan for the company 🛠️</p>
    <p style="margin-left: 20px;">b.
 Each employee is assigned an LLM agent, influenced by their personality and skill levels</p>
    <p style="margin-left: 20px;">c.
 A calculation determines how much each person talks during meetings.
 For example, a CEO with an assertive personality might talk 60% of the time, while a developer with a timid personality might only talk 10% of the time</p>
    <p style="margin-left: 20px;">d.
 The conversation proceeds with turns determined by the talk ratio, simulating a real boardroom discussion, ending with a decision on a business plan</p>
 <br>
 The gameplay plan is still being built out.
-Development is currently at step 5d.
+Development is currently at step 6a.

 ## Tools used